-Recency bias - Recency bias is an unconscious bias in which a manager remembers the most recent performance of the employees, negating the full view of the employee’s performance since the last review.
-This has always been a problem - it is challenging to create an accurate picture of employee performance if managers are only evaluating employees once a year!
-In this fast-paced world that we're living in, it has become even more critical that managers support, assess, and document their teams' performance in real-time.
+- Recency bias – Recency bias is an unconscious bias in which a manager remembers the most recent performance of the employees, negating the full view of the employee’s performance since the last review.
+This has always been a problem – it is challenging to create an accurate picture of employee performance if managers are only evaluating employees once a year!
+In this fast-paced world that we’re living in where people are often involved in multiple different projects throughout the year, it has become even more critical that managers support, assess, and document their teams’ performance in real-time.

 2) Impact of hybrid work